ubikorp/astro-lacking/src/content/post/playlists/2019-03-12-cheye-calvo.md

 - Ladytron
 - The Low Frequency In Stereo
 - Lush
-- Medeski, Martin & Wood
+- Medeski, Martin + Wood
 - Mike Krol
 - Mike West
 - Nick Lowe
 - Oranger
 - Pavo Pavo
-- Photon Band
+- The Photon Band
-- R Stevie Moore
+- R. Stevie Moore
 - The Samuel Jackson Five
 - Shadowy Men on a Shadowy Planet
 - The Silos
 - Stereo Total
-- Ted Leo + The Pharmacists
+- Ted Leo + the Pharmacists
 - They Might Be Giants
 - They Might Be Giants (with Robin 'Goldie' Goldwasser)
 - Tony Cook